Skip to main content

 Mental Health First Aid is a nationally recognized training program that teaches participants how to identify, understand and respond to signs of mental health concerns and substance use.
 The training provides the skills needed to reach out and provide initial help and support while helping to identify other longer-term solutions if needed.

-Mental Health First Aid trainings are FREE for all faculty, staff, and students and come with a 3-year certification.
+Mental Health First Aid training is FREE for all faculty, staff, and students and comes with a 3-year certification.
+The cost for enrolling in the course ($170 per participant) is being underwritten by the University, and is therefore FREE for all faculty, staff and students.

-As additional instructors are trained we will be scheduling sessions for fall term.
-Training will be offered in two, four-hour time blocks over consecutive days.
+Trainings are offered in two, four-hour time blocks over consecutive days, or all in one day.
 Participants will need to be available for both days and for the entirety of the training which will be held in person.
-In addition, there is approximately two hours of pre-coursework that will need to be completed online prior to your scheduled training.
+In addition, there is approximately two to two and a half hours of pre-coursework that will need to be completed online prior to your scheduled training.
 To offer the best training experience, group sizes should be no fewer than ten and should not exceed thirty attendees.

-If you would like to request a specific training for your unit/department/student organization you can request a training here.
+If you would like to request a specific training for your unit/department/student organization you can request a training by email mhfa@scu.edu.

 Facilitators Email